Genealogical Population-Based Training for Hyperparameter Optimization: Experimental results

-As we can observe in Figure \ref{fig:toy-mnist}, our approaches (with GPBT-TPE and GPBT time-TPE) both have the best results and the smaller variance for no time overhead.
-Surprisingly, GPBT time-TPE works far worse than GPBT-TPE, which means that the prior knowledge was not treated usefully by GPBT time-TPE.
-GPBT-CMA does not work well probably because CMA-ES is powerful only for massive configuration sets.
-GPBT time-GP does not appear on the plot as it is severely under-performing.
+As we can observe in Figure \ref{fig:toy-mnist}, GPBT-TPE and GPBT time-TPE have the best results and the smaller variance for no time overhead.
+GPBT-CMA does not work well probably because CMA-ES is powerful only for experiments with many workers.